 You can have Launch deliver builds directly to an SFTP server that you created.
 You take responsibility to get these filed into your release cycle and push them live.

-To perform a direct delivery, you should create an SFTP adapter and assign that adapter to your environment.
+To perform a direct delivery, you should create an SFTP host and assign that host to your environment.
 Whenever you build a library in that environment, the files are delivered to your SFTP server.